jenofdoom/academy-responsive-web/README.md

   });
 }
 ```

+> If your API endpoint is broken or contains no vote data, I've pre-prepared a
+> local copy.
+To use it change the line `var votes = '/api/votes';`
+> to `var votes = 'data-votes.json';`

 Now let's actually do something with that data.
 We want to match up each vote
 with the movie it belongs to.
 Replace `console.log(voteJson);` with a loop which